davidjamesstone/noide/README.md

 OS Platforms/Browsers
 =========================
-- Tested on Ubuntu Linux and Windows 7 but should work on MAC OS
+- Tested on Ubuntu Linux and Windows 7
 - Tested using Chrome, Firefox, Safari & IE9

-Note: integrated debugging uses web inspector tools so is only available on webkit based browsers Chrome, Safari, Opera.
+Note: integrated debugging uses web inspector plugin available on webkit based browsers Chrome, Safari, Opera.

 Instructions
 ============

 Clone the repository into a folder of your choice ([noide-install-dir]).

-Once complete entering
+Once complete, entering

     node app

-from the [noide-install-dir] should be enough to get up and running.
+from the [noide-install-dir] should be enough to get the web app up and running.

-noide runs on port 2424
+noide runs on port 2424 so

 http://localhost:2424 should bring up the Projects Landing Page.